pts/pts-tiny-7z-sfx/README.txt

 * Linux i386 with xstatic uClibc: compile with ./c-xstatic.sh
 * other Unix: ./c-dynamic.sh probably works, maybe needs minor porting
 * Windows: not supported.

+To create a .7z archive compatible with tiny7zx:

+* Run: 7z a -t7z -mx=7 -ms=50m -ms=on foo.7z foo...
+* Use `7z -ms=...' to control the extraction memory usage, see above.

+Compilation options (can be specified for c-*.sh):

+* -DUSE_CHMODW: tiny7zx should work hard on calling chmod() to make files and directories writable upon a ``Permission denied''.

 See http://sourceforge.net/p/sevenzip/discussion/45797/thread/233f5efd
 about 7zS2con.sfx, a similar software for Win32.